Skip to content

 Basically, the paper used is a photographic photo paper, cold RC paper.
 There is a Resin Coated that protects the paper.
 There are several brands on the market.
 They may change the result, but not that much.

-Given it’s a chemical reaction, the number of color dynamic is very large.
+Given it’s a chemical reaction, the number of color dynamics is very large, and the definition precise (at a molecular scale!).

 What will change the aspect of the print would be the texture (glossy, mat, pearl, etc?)